interledger/interledger-rs/docs/configuration.md

 ## How to Specify Configurations

-Interledger.rs binaries such as `ilp-node` and `interledger-settlement-engines` accept configuration options in the following ways:
+Interledger.rs binaries such as `ilp-node` and `ilp-settlement-ethereum` accept configuration options in the following ways:

 ### Environment variables